stimko/numberCruncher/README.md

-A game that tests your math skills
+A race against time to test your math skills